Compliance Key Risk Indicators Examples

 KRI (Key Risk Indicator): What is KRI?

-A key risk indicator (KRI) is a metric that measures an organization’s exposure to risk.
+A key risk indicator (KRI) is a metric that measures an organization’s exposure to specific risk,.
 KRIs are used to identify, assess, and track risk in a variety of domains, including financial, operational, strategic, and reputational risk.

 KRIs provide insight into an organization’s overall risk profile and can be used to set thresholds for triggering a response.
 Common examples of KRIs include measures of credit risk, liquidity risk, and market risk.